zzonyo/trust-docs-test/source/index.html.md

-created-at          | int       | The timestamp in milliseconds when the match and fill is done type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker, buy-stop-limit, sell-stop-limit, buy-limit-fok, sell-limit-fok, buy-stop-limit-fok, sell-stop-limit-fok filled-amount       | string    | The amount which has been filled filled-fees         | string    | Transaction fee paid so far source              | string    | The source where the order was triggered, possible values: sys, web, api, app role                  | string   | the role in the transaction: taker or maker filled-points      | string   | deduction amount (unit: in ht or hbpoint) fee-deduct-currency      | string   | deduction type. if blank, the transaction fee is based on original currency; if showing value as "ht", the transaction fee is deducted by HT; if showing value as "hbpoint", the transaction fee is deducted by HB point.
+created-at          | int       | The timestamp in milliseconds when the match and fill is done type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker, buy-stop-limit, sell-stop-limit, buy-limit-fok, sell-limit-fok, buy-stop-limit-fok, sell-stop-limit-fok filled-amount       | string    | The amount which has been filled filled-fees         | string    | Transaction fee (positive value).
+If maker rebate applicable, revert maker rebate value per trade (negative value). source              | string    | The source where the order was triggered, possible values: sys, web, api, app role                  | string   | the role in the transaction: taker or maker filled-points      | string   | deduction amount (unit: in ht or hbpoint) fee-deduct-currency      | string   | deduction type. if blank, the transaction fee is based on original currency; if showing value as "ht", the transaction fee is deducted by HT; if showing value as "hbpoint", the transaction fee is deducted by HB point.

+Notes:<br>

+- The calculated maker rebate value inside ‘filled-fees’ would not be paid immediately.<br>
+- Maker rebate inside ‘filled-fees’ for buy orders is calculated upon quote currency.
+Maker rebate inside ‘filled-fees’ for sell orders is calculated upon base currency.<br>

 ## Search Past Orders